yzerlaut/yzerlaut.github.io/README.md

 ## Data Engineering

 We do data-intensive research.
-Our experimental approach consists in recording neural activity in the neocortex during behavior using optical imaging (e.g. [2-photon calcium imaging](https://www.nature.com/articles/s43586-022-00147-1)) and electrophysiology (e.g. [Neuropixels probe recordings](https://www.science.org/doi/abs/10.1126/science.abf4588)).
-In practice, this means the processing of massive amounts of data on a daily basis (e.g. the recordings made in [Van Velze et al.](./publications.md) corresponds to the processing of >1TB per day).
+Our experimental approach consists in recording neural activity in the neocortex using optical imaging (e.g. [2-photon calcium imaging](https://www.nature.com/articles/s43586-022-00147-1)) and electrophysiology (e.g. [Neuropixels probe recordings](https://www.science.org/doi/abs/10.1126/science.abf4588)) while monitoring behavior with video recordings.
+In practice, this means the processing and assembling of massive amounts of data on a daily basis.
 Part of my work consists in the design and maintenance of the preprocessing pipeline for such data.

 ## Software Engineering